COVID 19 – Ashford Mediation Service is here to help

-The Ashford Mediation Service is a registered charity that provides free confidential and impartial mediation services to the residents of the Borough of Ashford who are experiencing conflict or difficulty with other.
+The Ashford Mediation Service is a registered charity that provides free confidential and impartial mediation services to the residents of the Borough of Ashford who are experiencing conflict with others.

 Drop in and see us at the Ashford Civic Centre in Room 2 next to Reception.
 Click here to see when our next drop-in is.

 Ashford Mediation Service has recently launched a new initiative to ‘Keep Ashford Talking’ because we believe that a community that opens up the channels of communication between one another, will be able to better address the difficult issues that face us all.

 ‘Keep Ashford Talking’ is spearheaded by the Ashford Mediation Service (AMS), but we partner with the Kent Police, Ashford Borough Council (Housing and Social Services), Restorative Justice, the National Centre for Voluntary Organisations, Citizens Advice and many, many more local organisations, all designed to work with individuals and community groups to create a more harmonious living environment for all who work and live in the borough and beyond.

 AMS already provides a free mediation service to residents who require assistance with neighbourhood disputes, child access issues, issues between family members and workplace disagreements.
 Often, in our mediation work, we find that people require other assistance and with our new initiative, we can signpost people to the right place at the right time.